 The anti-inflammatory properties of parsley oil make it a great treatment for arthritis and rheumatism.
 These diseases are caused by uric acid in the muscles and joints and obstructed blood circulation.
 Parsley oil’s diuretic and stimulant properties act as detoxifying and depurative agents to remove the toxins and purify and refresh the blood.
 As a diuretic, it will increase urination; thereby, the body will be relieved from these toxins and other unwanted substances more frequently.
 As they are excreted from the body, leaving your body totally cleansed, it prevents the occurrence of other illnesses that are caused by these harmful substances.

-Another way of getting rid of toxins and unwanted substances in the body is through bowel movement.
+Another way of getting rid of toxins and unwanted substances in the body is through a bowel movement.
 It is very vital that you have an easy elimination of your stool every day to keep your body healthy.
 If you have constipation, parsley oil can help you.
-It’s laxative properties increase the discharge of gastric juices and facilitate easy bowel movement.
+Its laxative properties increase the discharge of gastric juices and facilitate easy bowel movement.

 Heart attack and stroke are common causes of death, and people with high blood pressure are at great risk.
 Studies show that parsley oil has hypotensive properties, instantly lowering blood pressure, making it a good choice in the treatment of chronic hypertension.
-If taken consistently, it regulates blood pressure, keeping it in a low or normal level.
+If taken consistently, it regulates blood pressure, keeping it at a low or normal level.

 The dosage of Parsley Oil